It seems there’s nothing like it on the

 A surprise of the 2023 Wild Things was in a "keynote panel" consisting of three professionals and one volunteer.
 The volunteer, Tori Cunningham, was the hit, with her purple hair and fresh perspective.
 She compellingly made the point that lives benefit from "a third space" - that is, in addition to work and home, volunteer conservation can enrich a life in part because of the freedom from the limitations of the other places.

-suggestions or help plan the next conference, please do.
+The next Wild Things will be March 1, 2025, with staff support from Friends of Illinois Nature Preserves.
 You can leave questions and comments at the Wild Things community.
 Volunteer and pitch in?
-Or just come, discover, and enjoy in 2025.
+Or just come, discover, contribute, and enjoy.

 A change I would suggest is to have a track directed toward younger audiences and advertising toward this demographic.
 My nine year old really enjoyed the presentations on snakes/ants and mussels/sponges.
 He then really enjoyed the presentation on the card game about restoration.
 It would be good if the presentations for a track geared toward younger audiences were located in an adjacent building.
 While trying to keep my son from getting lost in the crowd I did notice that I had done a faux pas by disturbing people’s meditation and socializing time.